uesp/uesp-patreon-esosavechardata/README.md

 There are no settings or parameters to tweak.
 Once installed it will simply save character information to your "SavedVariables/uespPatreonSaveChar.lua" fil whenever you logout of the game.

+For more details on how to save and send ESO character data to the UESP for the 2021 figurines see the UESP Patreon campaign for more information (https://patreon.com/uesp/).